Struktal/Struktal/docs/config.md

     - `PROJECT_FAVICON` - URL to the projects favicon
     - `PROJECT_AUTHOR` - The author of the project that is displayed in the footer
     - `PROJECT_VERSION` - The version of the project that is displayed in the footer
-- Menu settings
-    - `MENU_SIDEBAR` - The items shown in the sidebar navigator
+    - `TIMEZONE` - The timezone that should be used by the project
 - Time format settings
     - `DATE_TECHNICAL` - The format of a date that is used by the backend
     - `TIME_TECHNICAL` - The format of a time that is used by the backend